Terahertz Therapy Devices: Frequency, Safety, Non-Ionizing Claims, and Evidence Limits

 Quick Answer: What Is a Terahertz Therapy Device?

 Terahertz radiation sits between microwave and infrared regions of the electromagnetic spectrum.
-It is usually described as non-ionizing radiation, meaning it does not carry enough photon energy to ionize atoms in the way X-rays or gamma rays can.
+It is generally described as non-ionizing radiation, meaning it does not carry enough photon energy to ionize atoms in the way X-rays or gamma rays can.

 But this is the important part: